frcdesign/FRCDesign.org/docs/best-practices/assembly-setup.md

 Other things to keep in mind:

 - Import COTS parts from MKCAD
 - Use the **replicate tool** for adding hardware!
-You should only need toimport one of each type
+You should only need to import one of each type
 - Minimize the number of mates you use; this lowers the solve time
 - Stay organized with folders